'Patricia Van Lubeck'

 Beside showing my own work, we exhibited fellow artists every 6 weeks.
 A few times a year we organised a wine tastery to attract people.
 I slowly got a peek into the world of artists of my time.

 In 2005 I turned 40 and we moved from the Netherlands to New Zealand.
 In New Zealand nobody had ever heard of me and I had to start all over.
 The funny thing was I suddenly had become an ‘international artist’, only because of the fact that I came from another country.

 I still exhibited in Europe and got several exhibitions in Australia.
 And in the meantime we travelled a lot.

 One day I got an invitation from a gallery in Taiwan.
 They had found me online and wanted to represent me at a big art fair in Taipei.
 I had never thought about exhibiting in Asia before, but I agreed and that decision became the second milestone in my career.

 The contemporary art scene in Asia is very much alive and rich and I had a fantastic time.
 My sales were enough to let me decide to create a new series of paintings for exhibiting 2 years later.
 That experience was again wonderful and now I chronically have a soft spot for Taiwan.

 In 2017 we moved again.
 New Zealand was nice, but having grown up in Europe, we started to miss the big city.
 Even things like public transport became something I dreamt of.

-Now I’m living and working in Maitland.
+Nowadays I’m living and working in Maitland, Australia.
 Sydney is nearby, but Maitland has the perfect mix of being a vibrant city while having the feel of community a village offers.
 I think I have found my destination.
 Still with that friend who encouraged me 25 years ago.